 Saxis - Bloxom is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Saxis - Bloxom is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Saxis - Bloxom who work in management occupations (13.13%), office and administrative support (12.93%), and farm management occupations (8.79%).

 Saxis - Bloxom is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Saxis - Bloxom in 2022 was $27,807, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $111,228 for a family of four.
 However, Saxis - Bloxom contains both very wealthy and poor people as well.